National Liberal Party (Romania): Leadership

 ^{1} Câmpeanu had also subsequently served as Honorary Founding President of the party until his death.

 ^{2} Ionescu-Quintus had also subsequently served as Honorary President of the party, after the death of Câmpeanu in 2016.

-^{3} Popescu-Tăriceanu had also subsequently served as Senate President between 2014 and 2019, firstly as independent (shortly after he left the PNL with a group of followers), then on behalf of the Liberal Reformist Party (PLR), and finally from the Alliance of Liberals and Democrats (ALDE), both political parties being PNL splinters (either in their entirety or in part).
+^{3} Popescu-Tăriceanu had also subsequently served as Senate President between 2014 and 2019, firstly as independent (shortly after he left the PNL with a group of followers), then on behalf of the Liberal Reformist Party (PLR), and finally on behalf of the Alliance of Liberals and Democrats (ALDE), both political parties being PNL splinters (either in their entirety or in part).

-^{4} Antonescu had also served as Senate President between 2012 and 2014.

-^{5} Co-president along with Alina Gorghiu until 28 September 2016 when he resigned from this position.
+^{4} Co-president along with Alina Gorghiu until 28 September 2016, when he resigned from this position.

+He had previously served as President of the Senate during his tenure with the Democratic Liberal Party (PDL).

-^{6} Co-president along with Vasile Blaga until 28 September 2016.
+^{5} Co-president along with Vasile Blaga until 28 September 2016.
 Afterwards, sole party leader until the end of her term.

-Additionally, she had served as acting/ad interim Senate President from 29 June 2022 to 13 June 2023.
+Additionally, she had served as acting/ad interim President of the Senate between mid-2022 and mid-2023.

-^{7} Orban had also served as Chamber President between December 2020 and October 2021, until he resigned.

-^{8} Cîțu had also served as Senate President between 23 November 2021 and 29 June 2022, until he resigned.

-^{9} Ciucă was the first military leader of the party in the entire history of the PNL.
-Additionally, he had also served as President of the Senate between 13 June 2023 and 23 December 2024.
+^{6} Ciucă became the first career military officer to lead the party in the PNL's entire history.

-^{10} Bolojan had also served as Senate President between 23 December 2024 and 12 February 2025, when he was instated as acting President after the resignation of former President Iohannis.
+^{7} Bolojan had also served as Senate President between 23 December 2024 and 12 February 2025, when he was instated as acting President after the resignation of former President Iohannis.